ng2-ui/react/README.md

 ## With @ngui/react, we can do the following from Angular2;

-   * pass read-only props to React component
+   * Pass read-only props to React component
-   * call a function in React component
+   * Call a function in React component
-   * fire event in React componet
+   * Fire event in React componet
-   * set state of React componet
+   * Set state of React componet

-   * or, more?
+   You need more?
 Please log a [feature requirement](https://github.com/ng2-ui/react/issues)

 ## How Does It Work